Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/dmac/src/dmac.rst

       - In linked-list mode, when the block interruption comes, the data will still continue to be transmitted.

 Suspend and Abort
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-GDMA supports channel suspend resume and termination.
+The GDMA supports channel suspend resume and termination.

-- To suspend a channel, just configure `CFGx.CH_SUSP`, but there is no guarantee that the current data transaction is completed.
-Combined with `CFGx.INACTIVE`, the channel can be safely paused without losing data.
+- To suspend a channel, just configure *CFGx.CH_SUSP*, but there is no guarantee that the current data transaction is completed.
+Combined with *CFGx.INACTIVE*, the channel can be safely paused without losing data.

-- To resume data transmission after suspension, clear `CFGx.CH_SUSP`.
+- To resume data transmission after suspension, clear *CFGx.CH_SUSP*.

-- To terminate data transfer, `CFGx.INACTIVE` must be continuously polled until this bit is set to 1, then data transfer can be aborted.
+- To terminate data transfer, *CFGx.INACTIVE* must be continuously polled until this bit is set to 1, then data transfer can be aborted.

 .. note::
    The following is situation that channels is inactive:

-      - ``CFGx.INACTIVE`` can only be activated after Memory has been written, and then canceled.
+   - *CFGx.INACTIVE* can only be activated after Memory has been written, and then canceled.

    - The data of peripheral is 4bytes, but the FIFO of DMAC is only 2 bytes.
-There is no writing at this time and ``CFGx.INACTIVE`` is activated directly.
+There is no writing at this time and *CFGx.INACTIVE* is activated directly.

 Priority
 ^^^^^^^^^^^^^^^^
-GDMA supports two kinds of channel priority:
+The GDMA supports two kinds of channel priority:

-- Software: the priority of each channel can be configured in the ``CFGx.CH_PRIOR``.
-The valid value is 0 ~ (``DMAC_NUM_CHANNELS``-1), where 0 is the highest priority value and (``DMAC_NUM_CHANNELS``-1) is the lowest priority value.
+- Software: the priority of each channel can be configured in *CFGx.CH_PRIOR*.
+The valid value is 0 ~ (*DMAC_NUM_CHANNELS* - 1), where 0 is the highest priority value and (*DMAC_NUM_CHANNELS* - 1) is the lowest priority value.

 - Hardware: if two channel requests have the same software priority level, or if no software priority is configured, the channel with the lower number takes priority over the channel with the higher number.
 For example, channel 2 takes priority over channel 4.

 Secure
 ^^^^^^^^^^^^
 To start secure transfer, users need to configure the security channel control bit in the register.
 Access for master interface and slave interface are secure when the secure bit is set.
 Secure channel can only be configured in secure world.
 Secure channel can access secure memory and non-secure memory.
 Non-secure channel can only access non-secure memory.

 .. code-block:: c